Locally Trivial Deformations of Toric Varieties: The deformation equation

 \subsection{Setup}

-Let $X$ be a separated scheme of finite type over $\KK$, and let $\sU$ be an affine open cover of $X$.
-Consider sheaves of Lie algebras $\mcL$ and $\mcK$ on $X$ which fit into an exact sequence of the form \eqref{exact}.
-The goal of this section is to explicitly construct the hull of the deformation functors $\rF_{\mcL}$ and $\widehat\rF_{\mcL\hookrightarrow \mcK}$ (see Definitions \ref{liefun1} and \thref{functornew}) under suitable hypotheses.
+Let $X$ be a separated scheme and $\mcL$ be a quasi-coherent sheaf on $X$ which is also a sheaf of Lie algebras over $\KK$ such that all restriction maps are injective.
+Fix a finite affine open cover $\sU$ of $X$ and choose a non-empty open set $V\subseteq \bigcap U_i$.
+The goal of this section is to explicitly construct the hull of the deformation functors $\rF_{\mcL}$ and its isomorphic avatar $\widehat\rF_{\mcL}$ (see Definitions \ref{liefun1} and \thref{functornew}) under suitable hypotheses.